MarsBased/asset_sync_download/README.md

 # AssetSyncDownload

-Downloads asset files to Rails applications from a cloud storage, such as AWS S3 and AzureBlob, synchronized with AssetSync gem.
+Downloads asset files (Sprockets + Webpacker) to Rails applications from a cloud storage, such as AWS S3 and AzureBlob, synchronized with AssetSync gem.

 It enables you to distribute a manifest file and asset files to load-balanced redundant servers without commiting these files to your repository.